temporalio/documentation/docs-src/python/how-to-cancel-an-activity-from-a-workflow-in-python.md

 id: how-to-cancel-an-activity-from-a-workflow-in-python
 title: How to Cancel an Activity from a Workflow in Python
 sidebar_label: Cancel an Activity from a Workflow
-description: To cancel an Activity from a Workflow in Python, use the `cancel()` on the Task.
+description: To cancel an Activity from a Workflow in Python, use `cancel()` on the Task.
 tags:
   - developer-guide
   - sdk